-What I liked most about the movie was the effect India had on some of the characters; the superb acting; the way the topic of aging is explored; and, mostly, Judi Dench.
+What I liked most about the movie was the effect India had on some of the characters.
+The acting is simply superb.
+I also like the way the topic of ageing is explored.
+And, mostly, Judi Dench.
 I thought Jaipur would be the star of the movie, but it is not.
 Judi Dench is the star.
 Like the other veteran actors, she’s at the top of her game.
 Someone on Rotten Tomatoes said the talented British actors in this movie are giving a master class in doing just enough.
-They are all good, Wilkinson, Maggie Smith and Bill Nighy particularly stand out.
+They are all good, Tom Wilkinson, Maggie Smith and Bill Nighy particularly stand out.

-I saw myself in Judi Dench’s character — though I am not as old, of course.
+I see myself in Judi Dench’s character — though I am not as old.
 But I am old enough to no longer hang on to the great illusion of youth, that it will never end.
 The way she blossoms in India, quite soon after losing her husband of 40 years, is incredibly inspiring — especially to me, who wants to continue having adventures in India when I am her age.
 All the young starlets in Hollywood put together can’t hold a candle to Judi Dench: I think she is one of the most beautiful women in film.

 If you enjoyed this post, please sign up to The Travel Newsletter in the sidebar and follow Breathedreamgo on all social media platforms including Instagram, TripAdvisor, Facebook, Pinterest, and Twitter.
 Thank you!